glaucia86/dab-workshop/workshops/en-us/workshop-demo-01/01-intro.md

 ## What is DAB?

-The Data API Builder (DAB) is an open-source tool from Microsoft that converts REST and GraphQL into database queries.
-With Data API Builder, you can generate code based on your database schema that can be accessed through a REST or GraphQL API that will work with any language, platform, or device.
+The Data API builder (DAB) is an open-source tool from Microsoft that converts REST and GraphQL into database queries.
+With Data API builder, you can generate code based on your database schema that can be accessed through a REST or GraphQL API that will work with any language, platform, or device.

 It also comes with support for data organization behaviors that require additional code, such as pagination, filtering, and ready-to-use sorting, reducing the time needed to create the Back-End of your application.
 Another important point to mention is that DAB can be run locally, in a container, or as a Managed Service in Azure through the new Database Connection feature available in Azure Static Web Apps.